In this article, we’ll discuss demand-based pricing: what it is, how to use it, and whether it’s right for your company.

 The term demand-based pricing actually represents a broad approach to pricing that can include several strategies.
 What they all have in common, and what sets this approach apart from other pricing methods, is that the product’s price is determined not by inward-looking factors (such as cost of production), but instead by consumer demand.
 Specifically, the seller attempts to find the highest acceptable price for its products, at a given time, that a given segment of its customers will pay.

 Common Types of Demand-Based Pricing

-This is sometimes used as part of a broader geo-marketing strategy, where a company’s advertising, promotional activities, and its pricing will change according to the consumer’s geographical location.
+This type of demand-based pricing is sometimes used as part of a broader geo-marketing strategy, where a company’s advertising, promotional activities, and pricing will change according to the consumer’s geographical location.

 A company’s market analysis, for example, might suggest that online shoppers visiting its eCommerce website from a high-wage area, such as New York City, will pay more for the same item than will consumers accessing the site from a rural region of the country.
 For some products, the opposite might be true: customers in less populated areas might perceive your product as more valuable — and be willing to pay more for it — because it will be a rarity or difficult to find where they live.

 A seller using the price-skimming strategy sets a high price for its product at launch time, and then gradually lowers the price over time.
 The idea here is to capture the more affluent consumers and early-adopters, and have these high-demand buyers help the company recover its costs for research, development, government compliance, etc. — and then slowly lower the price to attract a greater share of the market.

 A good example of this demand-based pricing would be flat-panel television sets.
 These initially cost many multiples of their average prices today, and only the affluent could afford them.
 Over time, manufacturers have been able to lower their prices and make flat-panel TVs more of a mass-market item.